davrollins/cheat-sheets/networking/ipv6.md

     FDDD:F00D:CAFE::1

-This can only be done *once* in order to void ambiguity:
+This can only be done *once* in order to avoid ambiguity:

     FF:0:0:0:1:0:0:1 (correct)
     FF::1:0:0:1 (correct)